 I have been an antique dealer in the UK for twenty-plus years.
-Buying gold and silver has been part of my daily life for all this time.
+Buying gold and silver has been part of my daily life all this time.
 I have however never seen so many fake sovereigns on the market as I do now.

 With gold reaching all-time highs, it’s no shock that sovereigns and Krugerrands alike are being faked.
-So it is more important now more than ever you can spot a real sovereign from a fake sovereign.
+So it is more important now than ever that you can spot a real sovereign from a fake sovereign.

 What Is A Gold Sovereign?

-A gold sovereign is a 22ct gold coin circulated in the uk. the first gold coin produced was during the reign of Henry VII.
+A gold sovereign is a 22ct gold coin circulated in the UK. the first gold coin produced was during the reign of Henry VII.
 On 28th October 1489 with the images of Henry VII on the face.

 Monarchs continued to create gold coins in their image, to demonstrate their power and wealth.
 This tradition continued until the reign of James first, king of England and Scotland in 1603, then the tradition died out.

 The Sovereign of this time bears no resemblance to the sovereign we know of today.
 The sovereign as we know it today was introduced in 1817 after the battle of Waterloo when the nation reviewed its coinage.

 The new gold coin of 1817 was almost half the weight and diameter of the original Sovereign.
 The original value of the gold sovereign was nominal, just one pound sterling. it depicts George and the Dragon on the one side and the monarch’s head on the other.
 There are variations in design.

 What Different Sovereigns Are There?

 There are many different designs for sovereigns, however here we are going to look at the different sizes.